University and college rivalry: Universities

+Oxford and Cambridge universities (Oxbridge) have a rivalry which dates back to the 13th century.
+The two universities award Blues for participation in varsity matches in major sports including the University Match (since 1927), the Boat Race (since 1829 for men and 1927 for women), The Varsity Match in rugby union (since 1872), the University Golf Match (since 1878), The Varsity Polo Match (1878), the Ice Hockey Varsity Match (1885), the University Hockey Match (since 1890 for men and 1898 for women), The Varsity Game (since 1921), the skiing Varsity Trip (since 1922), the Rugby League Varsity Match (since 1981), and The Varsity Yacht Race (since 2003).

-Oxford and Cambridge have a rivalry which dates back to the 13th century; see Oxford and Cambridge rivalry, Blue (university sport), the Boat Race, The Varsity Game, The Varsity Match, the Rugby League Varsity Match, and the Ice Hockey Varsity Match.
-Colleges within each University are also known to nurture keen rivalries, such as that between Oriel College, Oxford and Pembroke College, Oxford, centred on rowing, that between Exeter College, Oxford and Jesus College, Oxford, both being directly opposite each other on Turl Street, or that between Brasenose College, Oxford and Lincoln College, Oxford, one of two pairs of "semi-detached" colleges in Oxbridge – the other being Balliol College and Trinity College in Broad Street, Oxford.
-Another keen rivalry is that between St Edmund Hall, Oxford, and the Queen's College, Oxford, dating back to the time when the Queen's College owned St Edmund Hall.
+Colleges within each university are also known to nurture keen rivalries, such as that between Oriel College, Oxford and Pembroke College, Oxford, centred on rowing; that between Exeter College, Oxford and Jesus College, Oxford, which are directly opposite each other on Turl Street; or that between Brasenose College, Oxford and Lincoln College, Oxford, one of two pairs of "semi-detached" colleges in Oxbridge – the other being Balliol College and Trinity College in Broad Street, Oxford.
+Another keen rivalry is that between St Edmund Hall, and the Queen's College, Oxford, dating back to the time when the Queen's College owned St Edmund Hall.
 In Cambridge, rivalries exist between St John's and Trinity, two of the richest colleges of the university and all of Oxbridge.
-Rivalries have also been established between Colleges in Oxford and Cambridge, such as that between Robinson College, Cambridge and St Catherine's College, Oxford.
+Rivalries have also been established between colleges in Oxford and Cambridge, such as that between Robinson College, Cambridge and St Catherine's College, Oxford.

 University College London and King's College London have a rivalry that has been a part of London life for nearly two centuries.
 It can be traced to their foundation in the 1820s when King's College was established as an Anglican alternative to the secular University College.
 The third-oldest university in England debate between the two universities and other parties continues to this day.